tomeshnet/ipfs-live-streaming/README.md

         vagrant up

-    From your browser, login to your Digital Ocean dashboard and find your new servers tagged with `ipfs-live-streaming`.
+    From your browser, login to your Digital Ocean dashboard and find your new VMs tagged with `ipfs-live-streaming`.

-1. From your local OBS machine, stream to `rtmp://<YOUR_RTMP_SERVER_IP>:1935/live`, where `YOUR_RTMP_SERVER_IP` is the IP address of your rtmp-server Droplet.
+1. Download the yggdrasil configurations for the publishing device:

+        vagrant scp rtmp-server:/root/publisher.conf ~/

+1. Compile yggdrasil at commit `b0acc19` and run it with the downloaded configurations, you may need `sudo`:

+        ./yggdrasil --useconf < ~/publisher.conf

+1. Leave yggdrasil running in a window for as long as you are streaming.
+You should see the last line of output like this:

+        2018/06/11 03:07:19 Connected: fd00:b280:f90d:5af1:3779:7030:5298:ebaa@159.203.19.222

+    The IPv6 is where you will stream to with OBS Studio on your device, and the IPv4 is a publicly viewable stream.
+For example:

+        Publish to: rtmp://[fd00:b280:f90d:5af1:3779:7030:5298:ebaa]:1935/live
+        View from:  rtmp://159.203.19.222:1935/live

-1. When your streaming session is done, you can destroy the servers with:
+1. When your streaming session is done, you can stop yggdrasil and destroy the servers with:

         vagrant destroy